-(1) Mr. Amerson participates in a defined benefit retirement plan.
+- (1) Mr. Amerson participates in a defined benefit retirement plan.
 He is eligible to retire and begin drawing unreduced pension benefits at age 65 or when years of credited service plus age equal "85."
-Upon retirement, annual payout is equal to 2% times years of credited service times the high three-year average compensation, subject to the Internal Revenue Code limitation of \$395,000 for 2016.
+Upon retirement, annual payout is equal to 2% times years of credited service times the high three-year average compensation, subject to the Internal Revenue Code limitation of \$400,000 for 2017.
 For purposes of determining the payout, "average compensation" is defined as regular salary (i.e., does not include bonuses or non-equity incentive plan compensation).
 Benefits under the plan are payable as a five-year certain and life annuity.
 Benefits under the plan are not subject to an offset for Social Security.
 Benefits that would have accrued in the absence of IRS limits are made up through a non-qualified supplemental executive retirement plan.
-Mr. Amerson also participates in a 401(k) defined contribution plan which has an employer matching contribution, and in a nonqualified deferred compensation plan that allows Mr. Amerson to defer compensation and which restores the benefits limited in the 401(k) plan as a result of restrictions in the Internal Revenue Code.
+Mr. Amerson also participates in a 401(k) defined contribution plan which has an employer matching contribution, and in a nonqualified deferred compensation plan that allows Mr. Amerson to defer compensation and which restores the benefits limited in the 401(k) plan as a result of restrictions in the Internal Revenue Code. - (2) Prior to assuming CEO duties, Mr. Thone retired as vice president and general counsel from AgriBank in 2015, at which time his pension benefits ceased to accrue.
+During 2016, Mr. Thone received pension benefit payments of \$82,552 and \$27,523 from the AgriBank District Retirement Plan and AgriBank District Pension Restoration Plan, respectively.
+During 2017, Mr. Thone received pension benefit payments of \$27,522 from the AgriBank District Pension Restoration Plan.
+Upon his rehire on December 1, 2016, Mr. Thone's pension benefit payments from the AgriBank District Retirement Plan ceased and will resume at a future retirement date. - (3) The CEO participates in the Farm Credit Bank of Texas Pension Plan (the "Pension Plan"), which is a qualified defined benefit retirement plan.

-- (2) Prior to assuming CEO duties, Mr. Thone retired as vice president and general counsel from AgriBank in 2015, at which time his pension benefits ceased to accrue.
-During 2016, Mr. Thone received pension benefit payments of \$82,552 and \$27,523 from the Agribank District Retirement Plan and AgriBank District Restoration Plan, respectively.
-Upon his rehire on December 1, 2016, Mr. Thone's pension benefit payments ceased and will resume at a future retirement date. - (3) On July 25, 2016, Mr. York left the position of CEO, at which time his pension benefits ceased to accrue.
-Mr. York had a frozen benefit that he earned under the final average pay formula of the defined benefit retirement plan for his prior service with the AgriBank District.
-Upon his rehire in 2005, he began earning benefits under the cash balance defined benefit retirement plan formula; however, credit was provided for his prior service.
-His benefit was based on the Internal Revenue Code limitation of \$395,000 for 2016 at the contribution rate of 10%.
-In addition, he will receive an integrated contribution of 5% for all pay over the social security wage base of \$118,500 for 2016 up to the IRS compensation limit.
-Pay in excess of the IRS limit was excluded from his qualified retirement benefit. - (4) The CoBank CEO participates in a final average pay defined benefit retirement plan (a noncontributory plan), an unfunded supplemental executive retirement plan ("SERP") and an unfunded executive retirement plan ("ERP") and is eligible to participate in the 401(k) retirement savings plan, which includes a matching contribution by the Bank.
-The CEO is also eligible to participate in a nonqualified deferred compensation plan that allows him to defer all or a portion of his incentive compensation.
-Additionally, the Bank makes contributions to this plan when his benefits under the 401(k) plan are limited due to Internal Revenue Code limits.
-Eligible compensation, as defined under the defined benefit plan final average pay formula, is the highest 60 consecutive-month average, which includes salary and incentive compensation measured over a period of one year or less, but excludes long-term incentive awards, expense reimbursements, taxable fringe benefits, relocation allowance, short- and long-term disability payments, nonqualified deferred compensation distributions, lump sum vacation payouts, and all severance payments.
-Compensation in excess of the Internal Revenue Code limits is covered through participation in the unfunded nonqualified supplemental executive retirement plan.
-Retirement benefits are calculated assuming payment in the form of a single life annuity with five years certain and retirement at Normal Retirement Age of 65.
-However, the actual form and timing of payments are based on participant elections.
-The plan requires five years of service to become vested.
-The benefit formula is the sum of 1.5 percent of eligible compensation up to Social Security covered compensation plus 1.75 percent of eligible compensation in excess of Social Security covered compensation, multiplied by years of eligible benefit service.
-Social Security covered compensation is the 35 year average of the Social Security taxable wage bases up to the participant's Social Security retirement age.
-In addition, an unfunded executive retirement plan has been adopted for the CEO.
-The CEO's agreement provides for a retirement benefit of 55% of eligible compensation as of December 31, 2016, with no reduction for early retirement, but subject to a maximum benefit amount.
-The ERP is limited such that benefits provided under that plan are payable only if retirement benefits payable per year from the defined benefit retirement plan and SERP are less than the indexed retirement benefit cap, expressed as a single life annuity with five years certain.
-The CEO is also eligible for other postretirement benefits, primarily access to medical plans coverage.
-Participants in postretirement medical plans pay the premiums related to those plans. - (5) The CEO participates in the Farm Credit Bank of Texas Pension Plan (the "Pension Plan"), which is a qualified defined benefit retirement plan.
 Compensation, as defined in the Pension Plan, includes wages, incentive and bonus compensation and deferrals to the 401(k) and flexible spending account plans, but excludes annual leave or sick leave that may be paid in cash at the time of termination, retirement or transfer of employment; severance payments; retention bonuses; taxable fringe benefits; and any other payments.
 Pension Plan benefits are based on the average of monthly eligible compensation over the 60 consecutive months that produce the highest average after 1996 ("FAC60").
 The Pension Plan's benefit formula for a Normal Retirement Pension is the sum of (a) 1.65 percent of FAC60 times "Years of Benefit Service" and (b) 0.50 percent of (i) FAC60 in excess of Social Security covered compensation times (ii) "Years of Benefit Service" (not to exceed 35).
 The CEO's Pension Plan benefit is offset by the CEO's pension benefits from another Farm Credit System institution.
 The present value of the CEO's accumulated Pension Plan benefit is calculated assuming retirement had occurred at the measurement date used for financial statement reporting purposes with retirement at age 65.
 The Pension Plan's benefit formula for the Normal Retirement Pension assumes that the CEO is married on the date the annuity begins, that the spouse is exactly 2 years younger than the CEO, and that the benefit is payable in the form of a 50 percent joint and survivor annuity.
 If any of those assumptions are incorrect, the benefit is recalculated to be the actuarial equivalent benefit.